Uber lays off 400 marketing people in drive toward profitability

 The move, announced Monday, is part of a restructuring designed to put the company on a path toward profitability in the wake of its stock market debut in May.

 Uber CEO Dara Khosrowshahi pushed out two members of the executive team in early June: COO Barney Harford and CMO Rebecca Messina.
-The marketing division now reports up to PR lead Jill Hazelbaker.
+The marketing division now reports to PR lead Jill Hazelbaker.

 Hazelbaker told the New York Times that the marketing operation had become bloated and decision-making processes had become unclear.

-Several Uber board members have since left, including Uber’s first employee, Ryan Graves; Arianna Huffington; and Benchmark’s Matt Cohler.
+Several Uber board members have left this year, including Uber’s first employee, Ryan Graves; Arianna Huffington; and Benchmark’s Matt Cohler.

 Uber reported slow growth and a loss of a billion dollars in its first quarter.
 The company will report its second-quarter results next Thursday.